 This is where sustainability in UX becomes truly powerful and important: when we tailor experiences to improve people’s lives.
 I know it sounds grandiose, but just bear with me, okay?

-User experiences need to move from being merely user-centric to being human-centric.
+User experiences need to move from being merely user-centric to being humanity-centric.

 Focusing on providing the user with an easy, enjoyable experience isn’t always conducive to sustainability.
 Throughout the better part of the 21st century, there has been an explosion of popularity for digital products.
 This has resulted in a highly competitive space, with companies battling for user’s attention, each trying to one-up the other with more engaging experiences.